 (\) Revised data due to the finalization of the purchase price allocation of E-Plus (see Note 5).

 The accompanying Notes 1 to 25 and Appendices I to VII are an integral part of these consolidated statements of changes in equity.

-Consolidated statements of cash flows for the years ended December $31\,$
+Consolidated statements of changes in equity for the years ended December 31, 2014 and 2013